Topics Map > GBIT Service Desk Services

 Faculty and staff at UW-Green Bay will be provided with a networked computer that supports the standard applications needed to be effective in their work.
 These applications include: email, word processing, spreadsheet, presentation software, basic database services, web development, and access to the Internet.

 It is anticipated that computers will have to be replaced or upgraded every four

 Computers can be kept on the network for five years with no support being offered after that period.
-Warranty repair of items out of manufacture warranty (generally three years) will be charged at parts plus labor at the rate of $45.00 per hour.

 All computers over six years old are not supported by GBIT and must be returned to GBIT for disposition unless a special exception is granted.